mozilla/remote-settings/README.rst

 This repository contains:

-1. a Pip requirements file that combines all packages needed to run a Kinto server will a known good set of dependencies and plugins
+1. a Pip requirements file that combines all packages needed to run a Kinto server with a known good set of dependencies and plugins
-2. a configuration example file to run it
+2. an example configuration file to run it

 Install